gnosis/dx-examples-dev/01_basic-web-deposit/README.md

 Although this way of using the contracts works for many projects, others prefer to work using a local node like `ganache-cli` to speed up the development.

-Also, for medium size projects, you'll find your self doing things that are **much easier using truffle** (test, migrations, interaction, sharing contracts, etc...)
+Also, for medium size projects, you'll find yourself doing things that are **much easier using truffle** (test, migrations, interaction, sharing contracts, etc...)